amd/ZenDNN/docs/operator/low_overhead_operator/lowoha_normalization_operator.md

 ## Overview

 The **LowOHA Normalization Operator** is a high-performance, low-overhead normalization operator designed for **latency-sensitive inference workloads**.
-It provides a single `normalization_direct` entry point that dispatches to four normalization variants — LayerNorm, RMSNorm, FusedAddRMSNorm, and BatchNorm — with minimal per-call overhead.
+It provides a single `normalization_direct` entry point that dispatches to five normalization variants — LayerNorm, RMSNorm, FusedAddRMSNorm, FusedLayerNormAdd, and BatchNorm — with minimal per-call overhead.

 Unlike the standard operator factory pattern, LowOHA Normalization provides a **function-based interface** optimized for:
 - Minimal execution overhead — no operator / context object lifecycle on the hot path
 - FP32, BF16, and F16 data types for input, output, gamma, and beta (chosen independently)
-- Four normalization variants behind a single API
+- Five normalization variants behind a single API
-- Native AVX-512 and AVX-512-FP16 vectorized kernels for LayerNorm, RMSNorm, and FusedAddRMSNorm
+- Native AVX-512 and AVX-512-FP16 vectorized kernels for LayerNorm, RMSNorm, FusedAddRMSNorm, and FusedLayerNormAdd
 - Build-time switch to force FP32 accumulation for numerical reproducibility
 - Direct control over execution parameters (data types, threads, epsilon)